Azure/LogicAppsUX/apps/docs/docs/templates/overview.md

 ## Purpose

-To provide pre-built integration workflows that are commonly used to accelerate the process of building integration applications
+- To provide pre-built integration workflows that are commonly used to accelerate the process of building integration applications

-designed to streamline the development by providing a baseline or a starting point with predefined business logic and configurations
+- Designed to streamline the development by providing a baseline or a starting point with predefined business logic and configurations

 ## Contribute to Templates